SAP-samples/btp-developer-guide-cap/documentation/remote-service/deploy/kyma/deploy-to-kyma.md

 domain: <cluster domain>

 ```
-You can use the following command to get the domain name for your Kyma cluster:
+To get the domain name for your Kyma cluster, use the following command

 ```yaml
 kubectl get gateway -n kyma-system kyma-gateway \